All Posts

 A graphic representation of Formlabs’ Low Force Display™ (LFD) print engine, an advanced form of MSLA 3D printing.

 Regardless of the direction from which the light source shines or the type of light source, the SLA 3D printing workflow is straightforward.
-When the part has finished printing, there is a necessary alcohol wash step to remove excess liquid resin from the surface of the part.
-Then, depending on the material, a post-cure step may be necessary to finish hardening the surface of the part, helping it reach its optimal material properties.
-Further post-processing methods like coating or plating may be used for specific applications or aesthetics.
+When the part has finished printing, there is a necessary alcohol or ether wash step to remove excess liquid resin from the surface of the part.
+Then, depending on the material, a post-cure step may be necessary to complete the polymerization of the part, helping it reach its optimal material properties.
+Further post-processing methods like coloring, coating, or plating may be used for specific applications or aesthetics.

 A Brief History of Stereolithography